Understanding Repression Psychology

 As mentioned above, psychologists now argue that repressed memories are uncommon, and many clinicians argue further that once a memory is lost it cannot be recovered.

-Freudian slips," or parapraxis, by definition can be thought of as examples of repression.
+Freudian slips," or parapraxis, can be thought of as examples of repression.
 Freud believed that errors in speech, memory, or physical reactions were the result of something hidden in the offender's unconscious.

 One example of repression is what is called a "Freudian slip" or parapraxis.
 Freud believed that any errors in memory, speech, or physical reactions were the result of something hidden in an individual's unconscious.